Khaleed/twitchDoesRC/README.md

 # twitchDoesRC

-This is an experiment to control any game through Twitch messages from a group of people using Node, Express, Twitch, IRC Protocol, SQLite.
+This is an experiment to control any game through Twitch messages from a group of people using Node, Twitch API, IRC Protocol, SQLite.

 Where possible, functional JavaScript style is adopted using map, reduce, and filter.